theleveragedguess/algorist/part_1/chapter_7/README.md

 Two heads are better than one, and more generally, $n$ heads are better than $n−1$.
 Parallel processing is becoming more important with the advent of cluster computing and multi-core processors.
 It seems like the easy way out of hard problems.
 Indeed, sometimes, for some problems, parallel algorithms are the most effective solution.
 However, there are several pitfalls associated with parallel algorithms that you should be aware of:

-* _There is often a small upper bound on the potential win_ –  Greater performance gains maybe possible by finding a better sequential algorithm.
+* _There is often a small upper bound on the potential win_ –  Greater performance gains may be possible by finding a better sequential algorithm.
 Your time spent parallelizing a code might well be better spent enhancing the sequential version.
 Performance-tuning tools such as profilers are better developed for sequential machines than for parallel models.
-* _Speedup means nothing_ A carefully designed sequential algorithm can often beat an easily-parallelized code running on a typical parallel machine.
+* _Speedup means nothing_ – A carefully designed sequential algorithm can often beat an easily-parallelized code running on a typical parallel machine.
 The one-processor parallel version of your code is likely to be a crummy sequential algorithm, so measuring speedup typically provides an unfair test of the benefits of parallelism.
 * _Parallel algorithms are tough to debug_ – Unless your problem can be decomposed into several independent jobs, the different processors must communicate with each other to end up with the correct final result.
 Unfortunately, the non-deterministic nature of this communication makes parallel programs notoriously difficult to debug.

 Parallel processing should be considered only after attempts at solving a problem sequentially prove too slow.
 Even then, attention should be restricted to algorithms that parallelize the problem by partitioning the input into distinct tasks where no communication is needed between the processors, except to collect the final results.
 Such large-grain, naive parallelism can be simple enough to be both implementable and debuggable, because it really reduces to producing a good sequential implementation.